uktrade/django-zenslackchat/README.rst

   - Webops metrics time open/cycle time.
      - OM: Zendesk does have metrics, have to investigate.
      - OM: Bot could reply with stats in response to query.
+     - OM: Now I also have opened/closed datetimes on issues in my DB.
+So you could generate reports for this.
   - Primary/Secondary people on support added to ticket.
      - If you had a way to query some API for who is "on call", this could be added automatically as Ticket assignees.